 Nevertheless, swimming in the Aegean is always enjoyable.
-The water is crystal clear, and it should be warm enough to go for a swim in October.
+The water is crystal clear, and it should be warm enough to go for a swim with good October Santorini weather.

 There will typically be loungers and umbrellas on Perissa and Perivolos beaches, so all you really need is your swimsuit and towel.
 As for the White beach, while it is possible to reach it on foot, the easiest way is to get there by boat.
 More on this right below.